systemli/ticker/README.md

 The project is written in Go.
 You should be familiar with the structure and organisation of the code.
 If not, there are some [good guides](https://golang.org/doc/code.html).

+## Installation

+To install a production version of ticker on your server see [INSTALLATION.MD](INSTALLATION.MD).

+To install a production version of ticker, including frontend and admin see [INSTALL_ALL.MD](INSTALL_ALL.MD)

 ## First run
   * make sure you have pulled git submodules
 ```